This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.

 If you want to compile, you will need PlatformIO in order to compile the firmware.

-No configuration is necessary; simply execute pio run
+No configuration is necessary; simply execute pio run and wait.

-The firmware is located at .pio/build/esp12e/firmware.bin
+The firmware is located at .pio/build/esp12e/firmware.bin.

 Provided you have prepared the hardware as described, and have either compiled, or downloaded a binary, you must connect the dongle to your computer as you would when flashing any other ESP12F module.